mrityunjay-pandey/netflix-clone/README.md

 ## Acknowledgments

-- Netflix for the design inspiration
+- Inspired by popular streaming platforms
 - All the amazing open-source tools and resources used in this project

 ## Contact